-STEP 2 Press again when the desired track is reached.
+STEP 2 Press scan again when the desired track is reached.

 Selecting a CD (type C only)

-■ Selecting a CD to play
+■ Selecting a CD to play Press that corresponds to "DISC ▲ " or "▼ DISC".

-Press

-☐ that corresponds to "DISC

-☐ " or "

-☐ DISC".

 ■ Scanning loaded CDs

-Press and hold scan until you hear a beep.
+STEP 1 Press and hold scan until you hear a beep.

 The first 10 seconds of the first track on each CD will be played.

 To cancel, press scan again.

 STEP 2 Press again when the desired CD is reached.

 Playing and pausing tracks (type B and C)

+Press .

+Random playback

-■ Current CD
+■ Current CD Press

-Press or that corresponds to "RDM".

 Songs are played in random order.

+To cancel, press the button again.

+To cancel, press the button again. ■ All CDs (type C only)

 ■ All CDs (type C only)

-Press that corresponds to "RDM" twice.

-Tracks on all loaded CDs are played in random order.
+Repeat play